-Mr. Tuggle joined the Company in January 1989 in the Corporate Issues Communications department.
-In June 1992, he was named Executive Assistant to Roberto C. Goizueta, then Chairman and CEO of the Company, where he managed external affairs and communications for the Office of the Chairman.
+Mr. Tuggle joined the Company in 1989 in the Corporate Issues Communications department.
+In 1992, he was named executive assistant to Roberto C. Goizueta, then Chairman, Board of Directors, and Chief Executive Officer of the Company, where he managed external affairs and communications for the Office of the Chairman.

-In January 2000, Mr. Tuggle returned to Atlanta as Executive Assistant to Chairman and Chief Executive officer Doug Daft and was named Vice President.
+In 2000, Mr. Tuggle returned to Atlanta as executive assistant to Chairman, Board of Directors, and Chief Executive Officer Doug Daft and was named vice president.

-In February 2003, he was elected a Senior Vice President and named Director of Worldwide Public Affairs and Communications, and named to the Company's Executive Committee.
-In 2005, he became President of the Russia, Ukraine & Belarus Business Unit.
-In September 2008, Mr. Tuggle was named Senior Vice President, Corporate Affairs and Productivity.
-In May 2009, he was named Senior Vice President, Global Public Affairs and Communications, a position reporting directly to the Chairman and CEO of The
+In 2003, he was elected a Senior Vice President and named director of Worldwide Public Affairs and Communications, and named to the Company's Executive Committee.
+In 2005, he became president of the Russia, Ukraine & Belarus Business Unit.
+In 2008, Mr. Tuggle was named Senior Vice President, Corporate Affairs and Productivity.
+In 2009, he was named Senior Vice President, Global Public Affairs and Communications, a position reporting directly to the Chairman,

-Mr. Tuggle holds a bachelor's degree in German Studies and Economics from Hamilton College in New York and a Master of Divinity from Yale University.
+He holds a bachelor's degree in German Studies and Economics from Hamilton College and a Master of Divinity from Yale University.
 He studied at the Ludwig-Maximillian Universität in Munich, Germany, and completed The Executive Program at the University of Virginia's Darden Business School.